Seven Ways to Stop Stress in its Tracks

 "Therapeutic aromas work very well in relieving stress and have a proven calming effect," says Vaidya Agrawal.
 Maharishi Ayurveda recommends Pitta (Cooling) Therapeutic Aroma Oil.

 Flowers in the home also create a natural soothing aroma.
 You can enjoy stress-reducing aromas wherever you are by using an aroma locket, a diffuser or incense sticks.
 Or you can add six drops of aroma oil to your bathwater for a calming effect.

 "Music has a vital effect on your nervous system, mind and emotions," notes Vaidya Agrawal.
 That's why Maharishi Ayurveda recommends the soothing, serene melodies of Gandharva Veda music, which align biological rhythms with nature's rhythms.
 When you listen to music for its therapeutic effect, keep the volume low.
 Increasing the volume causes noise pollution and actually increases stress.

 6. Drink Stress-Busting Beverages

 "Often when people feel stressed they drink large amounts of coffee," says Vaidya Agrawal.
-But if they start gradually substituting Worry Free Tea, Almond Energy or Raja's Cup in place of coffee, they will feel more relaxed and less stressed and toxic.
+But if they start gradually substituting Worry Free Tea or Raja's Cup in place of coffee, they will feel more relaxed and less stressed and toxic.